Virtualization With Xen and KVM

 For more information about how to set up the VNC console, see the documentation for your operating system.

 You need a bootstrap script on the Uyuni Server.
 The bootstrap script must include the activation key for your host.
 We also recommend that you include your GPG key for additional security.
-For more on creating a bootstrap script, see Register Clients with a Bootstrap Script.
+For more on creating a bootstrap script, see Register Clients With a Bootstrap Script.

 When the bootstrap script is ready, use it to register the host with the Uyuni Server.
 For more information about client registration, see Client Registration.